 Among the remarkable data displays was a chart that listed every occupation under each of the 27 unions representing over 79,000 workers in the yards.
 All four of the Kaiser Richmond shipyards were fully operational by the date of this report, which was issued about the same time as the workforce peaked (women workers would peak again in mid-1944).

 14 locals were under the Bay Cities Metal Trades Council of the Pacific Coast Metal Trades Council, and 13 under the Contra Costa and Alameda County Building Trades councils.
 The Boilermakers Local 513 was by far the largest trade, with more than 38,000 members.
-Some trades — such as shipwrights and blacksmiths — had only a few hundred; the smallest trade was the glaziers, with four members.
+Some trades — such as shipwrights and blacksmiths — had only a few hundred; the smallest trade was the glaziers, with 4 members.

 Though this data does not tell us how many of these occupations were held by women, we know the general contours.
 An excellent resource on this subject is Frederic L. Quivik’s Historic American Engineering Record report Number CA-326-M supporting the creation of the Rosie the Riveter World War II Home Front National Historical Park: